masala/masala-parser/README.md

 ![absolute-demo.png](documentation/images/absolute-demo.png)

-Masala Parser is a Javascript implementation of the Haskell **Parsec** and is inspired by the paper titled:
+Masala Parser started in 2016 as a Javascript implementation of the Haskell **Parsec** and is inspired by the paper titled:
 [Direct Style Monadic Parser Combinators For The Real World](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/parsec-paper-letter.pdf).

 It is plain Javascript that works in the browser, is tested with more than 500